grammyjs/website/site/docs/advanced/middleware.md

 ## Concatenating `use` calls

 If we only used `use`, this would not be too useful (pun intended).
-It get's more interesting as soon as e.g. `filter` comes into play.
+It gets more interesting as soon as e.g. `filter` comes into play.

 Check this out: